2000 millennium attack plots: Jordan bombing plots

-In Jordan, members of the Islamist terror organization al-Qaeda planned to bomb four sites: a fully booked Radisson hotel in Amman, Jordan; the border between Jordan and Israel; Mount Nebo, a Christian holy site; and a site on the Jordan River where John the Baptist is said to have baptized Jesus.
+In Jordan, members of the Islamist terror organization al-Qaeda planned to bomb four sites: a fully booked Radisson hotel in Amman, Jordan; the border between Jordan and Israel; a Christian church on Mount Nebo; and a site on the Jordan River where John the Baptist is said to have baptized Jesus.
 These locations were chosen to target tourists from the United States and Israel.
 The most active participant was a Boston taxi driver named Raed Hijazi.

 On November 30, 1999, Jordanian intelligence intercepted a call between Saudi citizen Abu Zubaydah, the leader of the plot, and Khadr Abu Hoshar, a Palestinian militant terrorist.
 In the conversation, Zubaydah stated, "The time for training is over."
 Sensing that the attack was imminent, Jordanian police arrested Hoshar and fifteen others on December 12, 1999.

-The authorities put twenty-eight suspects on trial.
+Jordanian authorities put twenty-eight suspects on trial.
 Twenty-two of them were quickly found guilty.
 Six of them, thought to be linked to Osama bin Laden, including Hijazi, were sentenced to death.
 Abu Zubaydah was sentenced to death in absentia.
 Luai Sakra and Abu Musab al-Zarqawi were sentenced in absentia in 2002 for their part in the plot, which included using poison gas during the bombing.